-- O Little Miracles.
-This is an affordable, quality pre-school with a Christian ethos and follows the Early Years Foundation Stage and the Every Child Matters document. - The Haven Project a support service for parents involved in public care proceedings in Liverpool.
+Little Miracles.
+This is an affordable, quality pre-school with a Christian ethos and follows the Early Years Foundation Stage and the Every Child Matters document.

-The Project is managed by a qualified Children and Families Social Worker with over fifteen years experience of working with families both in the courts and in the community. - o Regional Foster Placements is an independent family run agency, providing foster placements to Local Authorities for the children and young people they need to place with foster carers. - o IFFDC Liverpool Football College is a sports based college providing a variety of courses to BTECH and NVQ qualifications, whilst continuing to develop the students football skills. - Workers Education Association Adult Learning WEA is a national charity providing subsidised adult education classes to the public.
-Courses running in the Centre include: Computers for beginners, Cake decorating and Healthy Eating. - Equip Coaching Deliver holiday camps for children who are in years Reception Year 6, their aim o is to develop essential life skill through a range of activities, including multi sports, arts and crafts, live sketches etc. - The Reader A national organisation which has pioneered the use of Shared Reading to improve well-being, reduce social isolation and build resilience in diverse communities across the UK and beyond
+The Haven Project - a support service for parents involved in public care proceedings in Liverpool.
+The Project is managed by a qualified Children and Families Social Worker with over fifteen years experience of working with families both in the courts and in the community.

+Regional Foster Placements - is an independent family run agency, providing foster placements to Local Authorities for the children and young people they need to place with foster carers.

+IFFDC Liverpool Football College - is a sports based college providing a variety of courses to BTECH and NVQ qualifications, whilst continuing to develop the students football skills.

+Workers Education Association - Adult Learning - WEA is a national charity providing subsidised adult education classes to the public.
+Courses running in the Centre include: Computers for beginners, Cake decorating and Healthy Eating.

+Equip Coaching - Deliver holiday camps for children who are in years Reception - Year 6, their aim is to develop essential life skill through a range of activities, including multi sports, arts and crafts, live sketches etc.

+The Reader - A national organisation which has pioneered the use of Shared Reading to improve well-being, reduce social isolation and build resilience in diverse communities across the UK and beyond

+On-Line Centre - developed from an initiative by Speke Training & Education Centre (STEC) and Liverpool Mutual Homes (LMH) to provide LMH tenants with training in use of computers and internet, the service was opened up for anyone to attend.

+Benefits: Teaches people with little or no experience how to use a computer and access the internet.

+Beneficiaries: The On-Line Centre is available to anyone aged 16 or over.

+Frequency and usage: The On-Line Centre is held each Friday morning from 10.00-12.00pm and 12-15 people attend each session.

+o 2.
+Bookings

-Public Sector
+- Public Sector

-Other regular Centre users include;
+- Other regular Centre users include;

-One-off events
+- One-off events